Paperwhites!

 Tablescaping with Silver for Christmas

-To receive bits of inspiration like this in your inbox or reader, subscribe now.
+in your inbox or reader, subscribe now.

 Please note the bulbs above are offered for your convenience from my affiliate link.